 The five-door Toyota RAV4 is the best-selling SUV in the world and has been in high demand since it was introduced 25 years ago.
-The all-new fifth generation model has just been launched and is available in four generously-equipped trim levels, with AWD or FWD and powered by an all-new hybrid unit.
+The latest fifth generation model is available in generously-equipped trim levels, with AWD or FWD and powered by an all-new hybrid unit.
+Toyota has just added plug-in hybrid technology to the mix.

 The goodGreat to drive, sporty styling and economical to run